Political Science 1 - Government of the United States and California » Spring 2020 » Chapter 1 Exam

 C. the issues that concern single-issue interest groups

-D. all of the issues that candidates talk about on the campaign trail
+D. the issues that are asked about on public opinion polls

 Question #7